Note: In TurboTax, any reference to split income doesn't apply to pension income splitting.

 - To elect for the pension split on your return, first start a new return.

-- On the What’s your marital status? screen, select Widowed, then Continue.
+- At What’s your marital status? select Widowed, then Continue.

 - Input your personal information, including Changes in Marital Status, and income information until you arrive at Pension Splitting.
 If you arrive at the Total income summary screen without having done pension splitting, select Enter any additional income slips and receipts, enter split in the search box, select Split pension with your spouse and select Go.